 Your application requires two letters of recommendation, which should be written by academic referees (previous lecturers for example).
 If you do not have recent academic experience, some other type of professional reference will suffice.
 Personal character references are not accepted.
 In your application, please provide the names and contact details (preferably emails) of your referees, and the department will contact them on your behalf.
 Alternatively, you may ask your referees to send letters directly to firstname.lastname@example.org: letters should be signed and on letterhead, and should be sent from the referee’s own email address.
 They can also be sent by post to Anthropology Department at the address below.

-We will endeavour to respond with decisions within 2 weeks of each closing date.
+We will endeavour to respond to applications 2 weeks of receipt.